API

 Configure your infrastructure for Secure Transit

-Secure Transit protects your on-premise, hybrid, and cloud-hosted networks from DDoS attacks and maximizes network performance by accelerating traffic.
+Secure Transit protects on-premises, hybrid, and cloud-based networks from DDoS attacks while optimizing network performance by accelerating traffic delivery.
+This feature is available to all Gcore DDoS Protection customers.

 Step 1.
 Provide information about your network infrastructure

-To correctly configure the DDoS protection for your site, we need to get the information about your network setup and traffic patterns.
-Complete and send us the DDoS protection questionnaire as explained in the following guide: Activate DDoS protection.
+To properly configure DDoS protection and traffic routing, we need details about your network setup and traffic patterns.
+Complete and submit the DDoS Protection questionnaire as described in our guide on activating DDoS protection.

 Step 3.
 Verify IRR entries